This reflection is based on John 1:29-34.

 Soon after that, John retreats into the shadow of his cousin–in his words, “decreasing as Jesus increases.”
 As we know, he later meets a tragic death in the hands of Herod because of a drunken promise.

 This giving up of power and giving way to another–it is virtually unheard of in this day and age when bullying is back in fashion.
 It takes a lot of humility to make such an act possible: to resist holding on to power and fame and to be able to walk away from both.
 But also: to use that power humbly to care for others rather than oppress them.
 Our world today desperately needs such humility.

 It is heartbreaking to see people in positions of leadership who take pride in themselves and misuse the power that has been entrusted to them.
-In her now viral speech at the recent Golden Globe, Meryl Streep decries one such notorious example, and it’s worth quoting here:
+In her now viral speech at the Golden Globes a few years ago, Meryl Streep decries one such notorious example, and it’s worth quoting here: